threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

      SSH_KEY = "..."

      tfnodeid1 = "..."
-     tfnodeid2 = "..."

      size = "50"
      cpu = "1"
      memory = "2048"
      ```

 Make sure to add your own seed phrase and SSH public key.
-You will also need to specify the two node IDs of the servers used.
-Simply replace the three dots by the content.
+You will also need to specify the node ID of the 3Node.
+Simply replace the three dots by the appropriate content.
 Obviously, you can decide to set more storage (size).
 The memory and CPU should be sufficient for the Nextcloud deployment with the above numbers.

-### Deploy the 3nodes with Terraform
+## Deploy the Full VM with Terraform

-We now deploy the VPN with Terraform.
-Make sure that you are in the correct folder `terraform/deployment-nextcloud` with the main and variables files.
+We now deploy the Full VM with Terraform.
+Make sure that you are in the correct folder `terraform/deployment-single-nextcloud` with the main and variables files.

 * Initialize Terraform:
   *  ```